All entrance fees and passes offered by Great Falls Park can now be purchased online through Recreation.gov.

 Great Falls Park Annual Pass: $35.00

 Valid for twelve months from the date of purchase.
-Pass is valid at Great Falls Park and C&O Canal National Historical Park for Entrance Fee only.
-Admits the pass holder and occupants of a single, private non-commercial vehicle OR pass holder and three person (16 and older) where per person ENTRANCE FEES are charged.
-Not valid for camping, tours, special recreation permits, concessions, etc. This park is not responsible for misplaced, lost or stolen cards.
-Void if altered and is non-transferable/non-refundable.
+Pass is valid at Great Falls Park and C&O Canal National Historical Park for entrance fees only.
+Admits the pass holder and occupants of a single, private non-commercial vehicle OR pass holder and three person (16 and older) where per person entrance fees are charged.
+Not valid for organized groups or concession operated facilities or activities.
+The park is not responsible for misplaced, lost or stolen cards.
+Representations of pass are prohibited.
+Physical pass must be presented at time of use.
+Void if altered, and pass is non transferable/ non refundable.

 America the Beautiful – The National Parks and Federal Recreational Lands Pass Series